vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [Vipps Kundesenter](https://vipps.no/kontakt-oss/bedrift/vipps/)
 if you need this.

-### Can I send a Vipps payment link in an SMS or email?
+### Can I send a Vipps payment link in an SMS, QR or email?

 No. The Vipps "deeplink" is an integrated part of the Vipps payment process, and the link should never be sent in an SMS or email.
 The deeplink is only valid